Welcome to today's edition of the Rush 24-7 podcast.

 We can have McCain out there saying that these relationships he has are very troubling, but I'm not questioning his patriotism.

-Make sure you shake that question.
+Make sure you shade that little boy.

 Of course not.

-So the only way, folks, the only way to uh sort of take away this aura of mystique and mysticism about the future surrounding Obama is going to be putting chinks in his personality.
+So the only way, folks, the only way to sort of take away this aura of mystique and mysticism about the future surrounding Obama is going to be putting Chinks in his personality, like happened in the debate last Wednesday or Tuesday, whatever it was, in, was it maybe the days last, was Wednesday, they're running together.

-Now, it didn't particularly matter in that debate because the drive-by's are going to circle the wagons and go after the media for exposing Obama's weakness.
+Now, it didn't particularly matter in that debate because the drive-bys are going to circle the wagons and go after the media for exposing Obama's weakness.

-When this guy's not got a teleprompter, when he doesn't have a speech written for him by Axelrod or somebody, he can't take a punch, he's got a glass jaw, he is he is he's got a sense of entitlement about him.
+When this guy's not got a teleprompter, when he doesn't have a speech written for him by Axelrod or somebody, he can't take a punch.

 It says, I do not and will not be criticized.